Decomposition of convex high dimensional aggregative stochasticcontrol problems: A numerical example: the LQG (Linear Quadratic Gaussian) problem

-On Figure \ref{bias price it study iteration} we observe a faster behavior than $1/k$ of the bias $\Vert b_{k,n}\Vert^{2}$ w.r.t. the number of iterations $k$.
-Thus for a large number of iterations ($k>0$), the dominant term impacting the error $l_{k,n}$ is the variance $v_{k,n}$.
+Finally, in Figure \ref{bias price it study iteration}, we note that the bias $\Vert b_{k,n}\Vert^{2}$ decreases faster than $1/k$ w.r.t. the number of iterations $k$.
+Thus, for a large number of iterations ($k>0$), the dominant term impacting the error $l_{k,n}$ is the variance $v_{k,n}$.